 This blog has been restructured to support the book Operating Model Canvas.
 The categories link to the POLISM framework and the list of tools in Chapter 3 of the book.
 Please search through the categories to find what you want: scroll down the right hand margin to find “categories”.

 The photograph of woods in spring comes from a quote by the late Sumantra Ghoshal.
 “Most companies are like Calcutta in summer.
 The atmosphere saps your energy, so that it is an effort to get anything done.
 But some are like the woods around Insead in spring.
 You are filled with enthusiasm and hope.
 You walk with a spring in your step.
 Everything seems possible”.
 A well designed operating model is like the woods in spring.

-In addition, Ashridge Business School has set in beautiful beech woods.
+In addition, Ashridge Executive Education is set in beautiful beech woods.
 Herds of deer often emerge onto the golf course just in front of the school.